Immokalee Fire Control District

 Crowd Managers Class

 Crowd managers are required by law for all assembly occupancies!
 This class cost $10.00 per person.
-If anyone is interested in this class please Call: 239-657-2700 to register for am or pm class.
-Or send email to: inspections@immfire.com.
-Classes held at the Fire Station, 502 East New Market Rd.
+If anyone is interested in this class please Call: 239-657-2111 to register for am or pm class.
+Classes held at the Fire Station, 502 New Market Rd.
+East.

 In accordance with the 2006 NFPA 101 Life Safety Code, Sections 12.7.6.1/13.7.6.1, establishments with an occupant load of at least 50 people shall have at least one trained crowd manager or crowd manager supervisor.
 When the occupant load exceeds 250 people, the establishment must provide additional trained crowd managers or crowd supervisors at a ratio of one for every 250 occupants.